Home groups are groups of around ten people who meet during the week.

 At each meeting we have a time of worship, perhaps with some music, either listening or singing.
 We then look at the Bible together and discover how to apply it to our daily lives, before bringing one another’s needs to God in prayer.
 Meetings last around two hours and include time to catch up socially.

 Confidentiality is important; everything that is said in the group stays in the group.
 This creates a very safe environment in which people can talk openly and honestly.

 - To get to know other church members in a more informal setting.
 This enables us to form strong and genuine friendships with other Christians.

 - To look at God’s word in more depth with more time for discussion.
 We can learn how to apply God’s word to our lives, and freely and openly ask questions.

 - To pray for each other, the church, our neighbourhood and the world and to be encouraged as we see prayers answered.

 - To build each other up, support and care for each other and grow in faith together.

 - Our home groups usually follow the topic covered in the previous Sunday’s sermon.
 So come along, ask your questions, discuss your thoughts and grow as a person to fulfil God’s plan for you.

 How do I join?

-From September 2017, we will be discussing Living the Good News.
+From April 2018, we will be discussing The Good and Beautiful Life.
 There are two ways to join in: